jfhammell/stcolumba/pages/pages-root-folder/index.md

 #  text: "Join us on for our annual Holly and Bake Sale on Saturday, December 21 starting at 10am.
 Come early as inventory sells out fast!"

 widget2:
-  title: "Strawberry Social"
+  title: "Blessing of the Animals"
-  url: /2025/strawberry-social/
+  url: /2025/blessing-of-the-animals/
-  image: widget-strawberry-social-640x384.png
+  image: widget-cat-isabela-ferreira-780664-unsplash.jpg
-  text: "Join us on Saturday, July 19 for a Strawberry Social.
-Tasty homemade shortcakes, local berries and fresh wipping cream."
+  text: "Bring your pets on Creation Sunday for the Blessing of the Animals."

 #widget3:
 #  title: "Spring Bake Sale"